Buying an Apartment or House in Amsterdam

 Other Towns/Cities - For larger families looking for a house then consider Amstelveen.
 This is quite a popular location for expats given its proximity to Amsterdam Zuidas business district and Schiphol airport.
 Note, some areas of Amstelveen are under the flight path of aircraft during the day, but the airport is closed at night.

 Amstelveen has a wide range of property available from appartments to detached houses.
 Public transport connections (tram, metro, bus) are convenient and there are also plenty of free parking spaces for residents - unlike Amsterdam centre where you need to pay the council for an expensive parking permit.

 Other options for expats are Haarlem, Zaandam or Hilversum.
 Haarlem is only a 15 minute train ride from Amsterdam central.
 With a wide range of affordable property, a lively and historic centre and a short hop to Zandvoort beach, it is a serious alternative.

 We would also recommend taking a look at the Leidsche Rijn area in Utrecht, 30 minutes south of Amsterdam.
 This is an ongoing new development which will eventually have 30,000 properties housing some 80,000 people - it's currently about half complete.
 This area is great for families with parks, modern facilities and reasonable house prices.

 Price / Property Type

 Since the financial crisis hit, property prices in the Netherlands decreased by around 25% from the peak.
-As of late 2015 the housing market is showing signs of picking up again.
 Some homeowners still remain trapped in negative equity, meaning their mortgage is greater than the value of their house.
 As of 2016-17 the housing market has picked up again.